Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once received a blowjob from a slim lingerie model.
-That model is now known as Susan Boyle.
+Superman is faster then a speeding bullet,Jayesh is faster then the speed of light

-Updated on: [21/8/2024]
+Updated on: [22/8/2024]
 <!-- #jokeEnd -->